gbv/login-client/README.md

 ```

 The [login-server] contains a more comprehensive example at its `/api` endpoint.
 See [its source code](https://github.com/gbv/login-server/blob/master/views/api.ejs) for details.

+### Cross-domain usage
+Access via login-client to a login server at another domain must be enabled by
+both server and client.
+The login-server must explicitly allow domains via its
+setting `ALLOWED_ORIGINS`.
+Access from the client may still be restricted
+because most web browsers block cross-domain cookies by default as tracking
+protection.
+In this case login-server emits a `ThirdPartyCookiesBlockedError`
+event.
+Applications should then show an appropriate message telling users how
+to add an exception in privacy settings of their browser to allow third-party
+cookies (or disable enhanced tracking protection) for the application.

 ### v0 Compatibility
 gbv-login-client v1 changed how it is exported and therefore it needs to be included differently.